Musiik-fn/622-Final-Project/Task 2/Task2_Report.md

 ---
 ### Function: `getUniqueCustomers()`
 **Description:**
 Generates a list of unique customers from the `sales_data` table in the database.
+Opens a connection to DB, stores DB table into a Pandas `DataFrame`, then fetches the unique customers using Pandas `.unique()`.

 **Arguments:**
 None